 An IPO is the most common way that companies choose to join the public markets in order to raise capital and establish a currency for investing in innovation, growth, acquisitions and employees.
 The U.S. equity market is consistently chosen given its concentration of capital and to tap the visibility offered to investors and customers.

-This type of listing allows companies to list their shares directly and begin trading publicly on the NYSE, without issuing new shares via a traditional initial public offering.
-A direct listing is an option for private companies that do not have an immediate need to raise capital, but wish to provide liquidity for their existing shareholders while creating a publicly traded company.
+A Direct Floor Listing allows companies to list their shares directly and begin trading publicly on the NYSE, without issuing new shares via a traditional initial public offering.
+A Direct Floor Listing is an option for private companies that do not have an immediate need to raise capital, but wish to provide liquidity for their existing shareholders while creating a publicly traded company.

 A SPAC is a company formed for the purpose of raising proceeds through an IPO and using those funds to acquire an operating business.
 Experienced management teams (e.g., industry veterans or private equity experts) find an attractive acquisition target and use the proceeds to complete the acquisition, which results in the SPAC transforming itself into a listed operating company.